norahkerendian/dsc180-capstone-project-datalingo/README.md

    - Open `AIGeneratedData_n8n/` in this repo (or download the outputs from n8n's node output) to view the newly generated items.
    - Each node typically includes the prompt or the code used to generate outputs, click any node to view its prompt and debug if results are unexpected.

+8. Convert to JSON Format

+   - Open `convert_to_json.py` in this repo and change the file name variable to the name of the txt file just saved to `AIGeneratedData_n8n/`.
+   - Open your terminal and run the command `python convert_to_json.py`.
+This will convert the txt file to a JSON file saved in `AIGeneratedData_json/`.

 ## Common issues and fixes

 - If the `HTTP Request` node returns 404: verify you copied the RAW URL (it typically begins with `https://raw.githubusercontent.com/` when opened via the RAW button).